 MT: Tell me about Art Basket’s mission and what products and services do you offer?

 SG: Our philosophy is to connect real art with real people.
 We carefully select the artwork that goes on the website and we aim to build relationships with both our Artists and our customers.

-Artist and the customer to create individual pieces of art.
+The artist and the customer create individual pieces of art.
 On top of all that, customers looking to fill a space with beautiful art can also use our personalised art consultation service to find artwork, and even the perfect frame, to suit their style.

 MT: What is unique about your brand?

 SG: I believe that it is this personalised approach to selling art that sets Art Basket apart from other online art stores.
 We build trust with our customers, something which was previously crucial when the art market was on the high street.